apollographql/router/apollo-spaceport/README.md

 #### ApolloTelemetry

-An open telemetry collector which processes spans and extracts data to create studio "Reports" which are then submited over gRPC to either an in-process or an out of process relay
+An open telemetry collector which processes spans and extracts data to create "Reports" which are then submited over gRPC to either an in-process or an out of process spaceport.

-#### Relay
+#### Spaceport

 A gRPC server which accepts "Reports" and regularly (every 5 seconds) submits the collected Reports to the Apollo Reporting ingress.
-If the quantity of Reports exceeds a specified limit, then a transfer will be triggered early, so a very busy Relay will deliver more frequently than every 5 seconds.
+If the quantity of Reports exceeds a specified limit, then a transfer will be triggered early, so a very busy Spaceport will deliver more frequently than every 5 seconds.

-Delivery to the ingress is on a "best efforts" basis and the relay will attempt to deliver the data 5 times before discarding.
+Delivery to the ingress is on a "best efforts" basis and the spaceport will attempt to deliver the data 5 times before discarding.